fryn/html5slider/README.md

 It also provides robust implementions of the value, min, max, and step attributes and properties and the onchange event.
 For keyboard accessibility, the slider can also be manipulated while focused using the arrow keys.

-Plans for future features include more accessibility and IE 9 support.

 The source code is available under the MIT license.